 - “My father hurts my mother.”

 Of course, these examples do not cover all potential situations of domestic violence, but they can provide strong evidence of abuse.

 If you have any doubts about your relationship, you can contact resources specialized in domestic violence, such as SOS Violence Conjugale at 1-800-363-9010.
 You can also refer to the Evaluate the relationship page.

 If your partner forces you to have sex, that is a form of sexual assault called marital rape.

 If your partner forces you to have sex with other people, that is sexual exploitation, even if there is no money involved.

 The cycle of violence

 The cycle of violence refers to a repeated cyclical pattern between perpetrators and victims that can be broken down into four phases:

 As the cycle of violence gradually takes hold, it will likely initially go unnoticed.
 Unhealthy behaviours and episodes of violence are more subtle, spread out over time and become part of daily life.
-The first instances of conjugal violence may seem like just a regular argument: there’s tension, an argument breaks out, someone apologizes, the relationship returns to normal.
+The first instances of domestic violence may seem like just a regular argument: there’s tension, an argument breaks out, someone apologizes, the relationship returns to normal.